 The first facelift was reported to have been performed by Eugene Hollander in 1901.
 Till about 70 years afterwards, facelift procedures involved lifting and stretching the facial skin and regrafting it behind the ears.
 In 1968, a new idea of subfacial dissection was put forth by Tord Skoog, where he focused on lifting the deeper and stronger facial layers instead of just the skin.
-Later called Superficial Musculoaponeurotic System or SMAS by Paul Tessier, it became very popular and widely used.
+Later called the Superficial Musculoaponeurotic System or SMAS by Paul Tessier, it became very popular and widely used.
 Tessier further expanded upon this concept to create the subperiosteal dissection method of facelifts.
-Since the beginning of 1990s, a number of different techniques are being incorporated into facelifts, making the results longer lasting and more natural.
+Since the beginning of the 1990s, a number of different techniques are being incorporated into facelifts, making the results longer lasting and more natural.

 Various different techniques are employed to perform a facelift, the basic concept of which is to excise a small part of the skin and stretch the remaining.
 This may or may not be accompanied by underlying tissue tightening and recovery of subcutaneous volume.
 Other cosmetic surgical procedures may be performed together with rhytidectomy.